-Easter egg decorating is easy and fun for kids and adults with hole reinforcement stickers.
-Remove the stickers after dyeing for a sticker resist effect.
+Easter egg decorating is easy and fun with hole reinforcement stickers.
+Remove the stickers after dyeing for a sticker-resist effect.

-We used our favorite hole reinforcement stickers this past week for some fun Easter egg decorating and dyeing.
+We love to use our favorite hole reinforcement stickers for some fun Easter egg decorating and dyeing.

-It was a simple, toddler-friendly project and equally as rewarding for grown-up me.
+This is a simple, toddler-friendly project and equally as rewarding for grown-ups.

 Easter Egg Decorating with Stickers